Laxmikant2002/dapp-final-/README.md

    - Ensure you're connected to the correct network (Localhost 8545)
    - Check if the Hardhat node is running
    - Verify the contract is deployed correctly

-3. If Firebase emulators fail to start:
-   - Ensure Firebase CLI is installed globally
-   - Check if you're logged in to Firebase
-   - If ports are in use, modify the ports in firebase.json:
-     ```json
-     "emulators": {
-       "auth": { "port": 9099 },
-       "firestore": { "port": 8082 },
-       "functions": { "port": 5001 },
-       "hosting": { "port": 5000 },
-       "ui": { "port": 4000 }
-     }
-     ```
-   - Check if any other services are using these ports
-   - Try running `netstat -ano | findstr :<port>` to check port usage
-   - Restart your computer if ports remain blocked

 ## License